sunphiz/adapterviewflipper-widget/README.md

 # Android AppWidget with AdapterViewFlipper #
-* The first ViewFlipper widget sample
+* The first ViewFlipper widget running sample
   * I could not find any sample with ApdaterViewFlipper.
 So, I've made.
 I wish this would be helpful.
 * Simple structure
 * Most common features are implemented.